 - Amine (fishy) odor when the discharge is tested with a chemical

-- A decrease in acidity of the vagina
+- A decrease in acidity of the vaginal discharge

 If the woman has 3 of these 4 signs and symptoms, she is diagnosed with bacterial vaginosis.
 It is usually cured with a 7-day treatment of a prescribed antibiotic.